-LPDF members work alongside the housebuilder sector providing "oven ready" land with planning permission that can easily be picked up and built out by national and regional housebuilders - with their own individual preferences on housing types, and layout - to bring homes to the market in a timely manner to meet local need.
+LPDF members work alongside the housebuilder sector providing "oven ready" land with planning permission that can easily be picked up and constructed by national and regional housebuilders to bring homes to the market in a timely manner to meet local need.

-Members have varying approaches to the identification and acquisition of land, but all invest significant time and funding in this process to identify and acquire sustainable sites for new housing.
+Members have varying approaches to the identification and acquisition of land but all invest significant time and funding in this process to identify and acquire sustainable sites for new housing.
 These include both greenfield and brownfield land, including that requiring significant investment in infrastructure and decontamination.

 Members invest in the promotion of this land through the planning system to achieve allocations and planning permission for new homes, with supporting infrastructure.
-Members invest both time and funding to undertake necessary technical, planning and design work, as well as engaging with local planning authorities, residents, stakeholder groups and statutory consultees.
-Overwhelmingly, most promoters' schemes that secure planning consent are approved at a local level, with 94% of units on schemes of over 100 units being approved by Councils.
+Members invest both time and funding to undertake necessary technical, planning and design work, as well as engaging with local planning authorities, stakeholders and statutory consultees.
 Promotion can take many years, and there is no guarantee of a positive outcome.
-The significant investment made by members is at risk, and it is this willingness to take risk to deliver development land for housing that makes members such an important part of the delivery chain for new housing, particularly when many smaller housebuilders cannot afford to take on all this risk alone.
+The significant investment made by members is at risk, and it is this willingness to take risk to deliver development land for housing that makes members such important part of the delivery chain for new housing.